heia-fr/devops-website/docs/lecture/devsecops/index.md

 - Organization - Security is anchored in the DevSecOps organization.
 Responsibility for risks and vulnerabilities
 - Automation, automation and, automation

-**Efficient security in a DevSecOps organization is primarily characterized by the strong integration fo the various security activities**.
+**Efficient security in a DevSecOps organization is primarily characterized by the strong integration of the various security activities**.
 The better the individuals steps are linked, the more effectively security can be implemented.

 Thus the DevSecOps approach helps to achieve this goal.